dantemogrim/Med-Sma-Medel/README.md

 ## :stew: Instructions

-A direct link to the project can be found [here]().
+A direct link to the project can be found [here](https://medsmamedel.vercel.app/).

 _Optionally:_

 1. Clone this repository onto your computer.
-2. In your CLI type: `git clone https://github.com/mogrim-91/Nooks-Online-Summer-Camp.git`
+2. In your CLI type: `git clone x`
-3. Type `cd Nooks-Online-Summer-Camp/`
+3. Type `cd x`
-4. Followed by these three commands: `npm install`, `npm run build` and lastly `npm run dev`
+4. Followed by these commands: `x`.
 5. Your CLI should now have given you a localhost to access the project from.
 Type it in your url on your local browser and access the project from there.

 ## :seedling: Creators